theodo-group/awesome-security-automation/README.md

 ## Awesome secret leak tools

 - [git-secret-scanner](https://github.com/padok-team/git-secret-scanner): This tool aims to find secrets and credentials in git repositories owned by Organizations or Groups using the best parts of TruffleHog & Gitleaks libraries.
+- [gitlab-secrets](https://github.com/RichardoC/gitlab-secrets): Even after a force-push to delete secrets unwanted in the code, those commits still exist even if they aren't referenced.
+This tool aims to find those secrets
+- [youtube-video-scanner](https://gitlab.com/gitlab-com/gl-security/security-research/video-scanner/youtube-video-scanner): This tool detects secrets shown during videos by analizing the frames.

 ## Awesome CVEs tools